Macro Recipes

 VAR_REMOVE[VN="width"]

-With this method, you keep track of which variables you are declaring in your macro, then remove each individual macro at the top of the macro file.
+With this method, you keep track of which variables you declare in your macro, then remove each individual macro at the top of the macro file.

 Example: